Liliannatt/VR-Eye-Gaze-Tracking-Study/README.md

 # VR-Eye-Gaze-Tracking-Study

-This project designed and tested an eye tracking system with a virtual robot through Unity and C# in a visual kitchen environments with varying object counts.
+This project designed and tested an eye tracking system through Unity and C# in a visual kitchen environments with varying object counts.
 The purpose of this study is to assess the human target-locking behaviour in simple vs. complex environments through gaze tracking.

 ## :stuck_out_tongue_winking_eye: GazeTest